Econolend Auto Loans logo

 • Website does not disclose specific APR ranges, making it impossible to compare actual cost of borrowing versus competitors

-• Still a subprime lender, meaning interest rates and fees will be substantially higher than prime auto lenders
+• Still a subprime lender, meaning interest rates and fees will be higher in listed context than prime auto lenders

 • Requires down payment and stable employment verification, which may exclude some consumers in unstable housing or gig work situations